Skip to content

 A cluster has one or more node pools — groups of worker nodes of a given flavor.
 From the cluster detail page you can:

-• Add a node pool (name, flavor, node count), optionally with labels and taints for scheduling.
+• Add a node pool (name, flavor, node count), optionally with labels and taints for scheduling (labels and taints are portal-only for now — the Terraform resource does not support them yet).

 • Scale a pool by setting a new node count.